buttersalted/buttersalted/README.md

 the SQL datatype of that column.
 An example would be like `id = Vitamin A`, and `value = REAL`.
 Once a `type` is added, a column is created in `food`, along with an index.
 Deleting a `type` deletes the column, and the associated index.
-In case of the sligtest doubt, send a message at
-<a href="mailto:wolfram77@gmail.com">wplfram77@gmail.com</a>.

 ## Unit